liangrj2014/ISPD24_contest/index.md

 During the evaluation process, the Docker images will be pulled and executed on a NVIDIA platform equipped with 4 NVIDIA A100 GPUs.
 Specifically, we will mount a "benchmarks" folder (containing the input files) to /workspace/benchmarks and an "evaluation" folder (containing the evaluation scripts) to /workspace/evaluation.
 The [evaluation.sh](https://drive.google.com/file/d/1V_5WSwkD8uk_IJw07m0vjWyCROsK4vfj/view?usp=sharing) script will be executed to run the submitted global router and evaluate the generated solutions.

+Please kindly archive your Docker image to a tar file (refer to https://docs.docker.com/engine/reference/commandline/save/).
+Subsequently, upload the tar archive to Google Drive and share the link with us.
+Please grant access to the Docker image for anyone with the link.
+The global router binary/scripts are expected to be stored in /workspace/router within the Docker image.
+Therefore, there is no need to upload the global router binary/scripts separately.
+If you have any questions regarding this, please feel free to ask.
+Thank you!

 ### Anouncement